rishabhc32/zapcircle/content/posts/async-await-js.md

 // Output: 1
 ```
-> `Async` function returns a `Promise` which will be resolved with the value returned by the async function, or rejected with an uncaught exception thrown from within the async function.
+> `Async` function returns a `Promise` which will be resolved with the value returned by the async function or rejected with an uncaught exception thrown from within the async function.

 <br>
 ### Await